pfm-gatech/An-Eulerian-Vortex-Method-on-Flow-Maps/README.md

 ```bash
 python run_paper.py
 ```

+The expected runtime ranges from 30 to 60 minutes, depending on your machine's performance.

 An improved version by storing the flow map quantities with the same locations as vorticity can be obtained by running: